 Rocket

-Rocket is currently in alpha – available with Datastar Pro.
+Rocket is currently in alpha – available in the Datastar Pro repo.

 Rocket is a Datastar Pro plugin that bridges Web Components with Datastar’s reactive system.
 It allows you to create encapsulated, reusable components with reactive data binding.